Investing in Precious Metals

 Gold is the most popular precious metal in the world as individuals and governments, over thousands of years, ascribe tremendous value to the metal that reflects light like no other.
 Gold has a dual role — it has industrial uses as well as financial applications.

 Gold has a high resistance to heat, it is malleable, and it conducts electricity.
 Therefore, industrial users consume 10 percent of the mine supply of gold each year, including the electronics, dentistry, and medical sectors.
 Gold has a long history as an ornamental metal and fabricated, or jewelry demand accounts for 50 percent of annual production.
-Finally, gold is money and many investors around the world hold gold rather than other investment assets.
+Finally, gold is money, and many investors around the world hold gold rather than other investment assets.

-40 percent of gold production each year finds its way into stockpiles or holdings by investors and governments around the world.
+Forty percent of gold production each year finds its way into stockpiles or holdings by investors and governments around the world.
 When investment demand is high, the price tends to rise.
 Countries own over 30 percent of the gold ever produced in the history of the world as part of their foreign exchange reserves.

 While gold production is primary, meaning that companies explore for and extract gold from the crust of the earth as their main business, over 70 percent of the silver produced in the world is a secondary output.
 Silver is a byproduct of copper, zinc, lead and other metal production.
 Meanwhile, silver is also a metal that attracts investment demand.
-Silver has industrial uses as well; solar panels, phones, computers and other electronic devices all require silver components.
+Silver has industrial uses as well; solar panels, phones, computers, and other electronic devices all require silver components.

-Platinum is a rare metal, while there are approximately 2,800 tons of annual gold production, there is around 250 tons of platinum output each year.
+Platinum is a rare metal, and while there are approximately 2,800 tons of annual gold production, there is around 250 tons of platinum output each year.
 Platinum has many industrial applications because of its high resistance to heat.
 The metal also has a role as a precious metal that many investors hold as an asset.

 As investment assets, the three precious metals are different than other commodities.
 While the prices of other raw materials move higher and lower in currency terms, precious metals often compete against currencies as assets.
 Currencies around the world are the paper notes and coins printed and minted by governments for use as legal tender.